jasperanders/sustainxchange-web/README.md

 # sustainXchange.org

-This is the sourc code for sustainXchange.org.
+This is the source code for sustainXchange.org.

 ## Getting Started